 Winners quit making excuses.

 Winners quit abusing their bodies.

 Winners quit taking their pain out on others.

-Now, let us ask ourselves those questions by starting each one with ‘how often do you…
+Now, let us ask ourselves questions based on the list above by starting each of the following questions with ‘how often do you…’

 Feel sorry for yourself?